Putnami

 • Creates the connection pool during warmup

-• Registers *sql.Pool in the DI container
+• Registers *database.Pool in the DI container

 • Closes the pool on application shutdown